 In the “Support + Troubleshooting” menu, select the “Boot diagnostics” option.

-Review the system log until you find the password.
+Review the system log until you find the administrator username and password.

-Option 2: Find password by connecting to your application through SSH
+Option 2: Find credentials by connecting to your application through SSH

 - Connect to the application through SSH.